 1:00 PM – 1:30 PM A year in review- On goings of cool projects at the Center over the past year

-This is a short summary of the top 10 cool projects the Center has worked on over the past year from conducting research on stream restoration and innovative BMP effectiveness to Better Site Design Manual updates and green jobs certification.
+This is a short summary of the top 10 cool projects the Center has worked on over the past year from conducting research on urban tree canopy crediting and innovative BMP effectiveness to Better Site Design Manual updates and green jobs certification.

 1:30 PM – 2:45 PM YOUR CHOICE OF TWO CONCURRENT SESSIONS